Taylor Luck overlooking Amman's Roman Theater in Amman, Jordan

 As a Muslim writing for a church-affiliated newspaper, Taylor has a unique perspective on the strong common bonds binding the three Abrahamic faiths.
 This perspective drives his writing on religion; Taylor has documented Islamic revival movements, the Hajj pilgrimage, Christian-Muslim interfaith harmony, Jewish communities in North Africa, and the at-times contentious status of Christian and Islamic holy sites in Jerusalem.

-The Chicago native currently shares his time between his adopted home of Amman, Jordan, and the Arab Gulf and North Africa.
+The Chicago native shares his time between his adopted home of Amman, Jordan, and the Arab Gulf.
 Taylor also claims to brew the meanest cup of coffee this side of the Hejaz.
 He’ll pour you one, if you can catch him.